ahlstromcj/seq66/data/readme.txt

     https://github.com/ahlstromcj/sequencer64-doc.git

 It covers most of what seq66 can do, and will have to suffice for now.
-We are still working on the new manual, which is now included in the source-code project.
+We will be working on the new manual, which will be included in the source-code project.

 Prebuilt Debian packages, Windows installers, and source tarballs will